-Grass tetany is common during cool, cloudy, and rainy weather: and often occurs when cool weather is followed by a warm period.
+Grass tetany is common during cool, cloudy, and rainy weather and often occurs when cool weather is followed by a warm period.
 Animals get grass tetany most often when they are grazing cool-season grasses or small grain pastures in spring or fall.
 Rapidly growing lush grasses are the most dangerous.
-Grass tetany has occurred on orchardgrass, perennial ryegrass, timothy, tall fescue, crested wheatgrass, bromegrass, and winter annuals such as soft chess.
-It has also occurred on small grain pastures including wheat, rye, and oats.
+Grass tetany has occured on orchardgrass, perennial ryegrass, timothy, tall fescue, crested wheatgrass, bromegrass, and winter annuals such as soft chess.
+The small grain pastures include wheat, rye, and oats.
 Grass tetany also occurs when animals are being wintered on low magnesium grass hay, corn stover, and occasionally on low magnesium alfalfa hay.
 It is not common on legume pastures or in animals wintered on legume hay.

-Grass tetany is most likely to occur on pasture plants grown on soils that are low in available magnesium and high in available potassium.
-If calcium is low as well as magnesium, tetany is more likely to occur.
-Many State soil-testing laboratories provide information on the danger of tetany on pastures, and can recommend corrective fertilization or dolomitic liming practices.
+Grass tetany is most likely to occur on pastures grown on soils that are low in available magnesium and high in available potassium.
+Many State soil testing laboratories can provide information on the danger of tetany on pastures and can recommend corrective fertilization or dolomitic liming practices.

 The use of high rates of nitrogen and potassium fertilizer has sometimes been associated with increased grass tetany.
-Heavy applications of broiler house litter or other manures high in nitrogen and potassium may also increase the hazard of grass tetany.
+Heavy applications of broiler house litter or other high-nitrogen and potassium manures may also increase the hazard of grass tetany.